veler/AlgorithmSimulator/README.md

 END PROGRAM
 ```

-Can be translated and interpreted by the simulator like this in C# :
+Can be translated and interpreted by the algorithm interpreter like this in C# :

 ```csharp
 var program = new AlgorithmProgram("MyApp");